-The ACEN and ARC-PA jointly accredits advanced practice provider programs wherever an advanced practice provider program is located or however an advanced practice provider program is delivered.
-The ACEN and ARC-PA is responsible for reviewing all program changes that occur, determining whether the change has affected the quality of the advanced practice provider program, and assuring the public that all aspects of the advanced practice provider program continue to meet the Advanced Practice Provider Standards and Criteria.
+The ACEN and ARC-PA collaboratively accredits nurse practitioner and physician assistant residency programs wherever a nurse practitioner and physician assistant residency program is located or however a nurse practitioner and physician assistant residency program is delivered.
+The ACEN and ARC-PA is responsible for reviewing all program changes that occur, determining whether the change has affected the quality of the nurse practitioner and physician assistant residency program, and assuring the public that all aspects of the nurse practitioner and physician assistant residency program continue to meet the Nurse Practitioner and Physician Assistant Residency Standards.